 Mackenzie now holds 19.7 million shares of the world’s most valuable companies(in market caps), is worth $38 billion.

 Mackenzie is a novelist and has completed her study from Toni Morrison at Princeton University.
 She has written two novels, The Testing of Luther Albright and Traps.

 Net worth: $41.3 B

 Jacqueline Mars is the fourth-wealthiest woman on the earth and ranked at 38th number in the list of world’s richest billionaires.
 She is an American heiress and investor.
-Mars is the daughter of Audrey Ruth (Meyer) and Forrest Mars, Sr., and granddaughter of Frank C. Mars, founders of the American candy company Mars, Incorporated.
+She is the daughter of Audrey Ruth (Meyer) and Forrest Mars, Sr., and granddaughter of Frank C. Mars, founders of the American candy company Mars, Incorporated.

 Mars was founded by Jacqueline’s Grandfather, Frank, in 1911.
 She claims an estimate of one-third of Mars, the world’s largest candymaker.
 She is a well-known philanthropist and serves on six boards including at the Smithsonian and the National Archives.

 After marrying business tycoon Sheldon Adelson, Miriam Adelson acquired enormous wealth.
 Even though she is known primarily for her political donations, she is also very well known for her wealth, mainly attributed to her majority ownership of Las Vegas Sands, which has given her a net worth of $27.4 billion.

 Yang Huiyan is the fifth richest women in the world.
 Yang is a Chinese property developer and manages hotels throughout the county.
 She holds a majority of shares(57%) in Country Garden Holdings, a stake largely transferred to her by her father Yang Guoqiang in 2007.

 She is the richest woman in Asia.
 Her net worth is 23.5 billion USD(2019).
 Yang completed her education from Ohio State University.